uccollab/hai-coaching/README.md

 Official repository for HAI-coaching, the first high quality dataset for nutritional counselling, sourced through Human-AI (HAI) collaboration.

 # WARNING: READ CAREFULLY
-This dataset has not been published yet, so every use of it is subject to individual approval and must be kept confidential.
-Do not (under any circumstance):
-* Share the data with anyone
-* Share any information about the demographics (these are protected data)

-Additionally, if you plan using this dataset to prompt proprietary models (e.g. Google's Bard, OpenAI's ChatGPT etc.) always consult the owner (Simone Balloccu) before, to avoid data leaking.
-For now we know that:
+If you plan to use this dataset to prompt proprietary models (e.g. Google's Bard, OpenAI's ChatGPT etc.) always consult terms and conditions.
+Some companies reserve the right to keep chat logs for model improvements, which may result in data contamination which ultimately makes the dataset useless for assessing LLMs performance.
+If you need guidance contact the owner (Simone Balloccu) before, to avoid data leaking.
+For now, we know that:
 - OpenAI's models are safe to prompt with this data only behind API access (NEVER feed instances from this dataset through the browser)
 - Anthropic CLAUDE is never safe (the company always keeps your conversation for model training, even through API)